Who are my clients?

 Being able to relate to your therapist goes along way to building a therapeutic alliance, which is very important to facilitating positive change.

-My attributes include: being a native Texan, well-traveled, a mother to three children, married for 22 years to another UT-Alumni (Engineering), UT-Austin Alumni, karaoke enthusiast, and sister to two siblings, and I have a great sense of humor.
+My attributes include: being a native Texan, well-traveled, a mother, caregiver tonging parent, a UT-Austin Alumni, karaoke enthusiast, and sister to two siblings, and I have a great sense of humor.
 I bring a LOT of perspective to our work together.

 My Master’s of Science in Social degree prepared to work with the individual and the community.
 Ongoing and recent training include:

 - Somatic Experiencing through the Healing Trauma Institute (framework for understanding and addressing trauma physiology)